tdlib/td/README.md

 <a name="linux"></a>
 #### Linux
 * Install all dependencies using your package manager.

+Please note you need 2Gb or more virtual memory to build the library.
+It can be the case for a small VPS.
+You may need to add an extra swap space.

 <a name="using-cxx"></a>
 ## Using in CMake C++ projects